 Our ambition is to contribute to a more sustainable future for all.
-At the same time, the way we develop our projects in local communities must be sustainable and responsible - and we are guided by the UN Sustainable Development Goals (SDGs).
+At the same time, the way we develop our projects in local communities must be sustainable and responsible - and we are guided by the SDGs.
 The sustainability of the project is also strengthened by delivering climate action and by ensuring a responsible supply chain.
 Supply chain management covers health and safety, environment and climate, human rights, labour rights, and business ethics.
-Sustainability is also supported through essential and meaningful stakeholder engagement.
 Statkraft is an active business supporter of the All-Ireland Pollinator Plan.
 For every wind farm we build, there is the potential to build environmentally sustainable measures into the project design.
-Wind farms can make a positive contribution to the habitat types and diversity of an area through several measures including: planting wildflower meadows; providing sections of species-rich grass; improving hedgerows; tree planting, and providing bird nesting.
+Wind farms can make a positive contribution to the habitat types and diversity of an area through several measures including: planting wildflower meadows; providing sections of speciesrich grass; improving hedgerows; tree planting, and providing bird nesting.
 A Biodiversity Management Plan will be provided as part of the planning submission.
 We see that biodiversity will be integral to the project and our goal is to help maximise the potential for the area.
 Wildflower meadows, bird boxes and insect hotels are among the measures included in our management plan.